heiner/dylaniki/Christmas_in_the_Heart.md

 perfectly unaffected by the 70,000 fathoms of thin air between you and total disaster.
-Dylan seems to have been staring into that abyss for quite some time, ever since he first tried to shake off the yoke of being some Generation's Voice. <em>Christmas in the Heart</em> is a sign that he is finally free.
+Dylan seems to have been staring into that abyss for quite some time, ever since he first tried to shake off the yoke of being some Generation's Voice. *Christmas in the Heart* is a sign that he is finally free.

 </div>